-- iii.
-Subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least seven days before the meeting confirming his withdrawal of it; - iv.
-Convene a meeting of the full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in his office; - v.
-Facilitate inspection of the minute book by local government electors; - vi. receive and retain copies of byelaws made by other local authorities; - vii. retain acceptance of office forms from councillors; - viii. retain a copy of every councillor's register of interests; - ix. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - xi. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xii. arrange for legal deeds to be executed; See also standing order 21 below. - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations;
+iii.
+Subject to standing order 9 above, include on the agenda all motions in the order received unless a councillor has given written notice at least seven days before the meeting confirming their withdrawal of it;

+- iv.
+Convene a meeting of the full council for the election of a new Chairman of the Council, occasioned by a casual vacancy in their office; - v.
+Facilitate inspection of the minute book by local government electors and other residents. - vi. receive and retain copies of byelaws made by other local authorities; - vii. retain acceptance of office forms from councillors; - viii. retain a copy of every councillor's register of interests; - ix. assist with responding to requests made under the Freedom of Information Act 2000 and Data Protection Act 1998, in accordance with and subject to the council's policies and procedures relating to the same; - receive and send general correspondence and notices on behalf of the council except where there is a resolution to the contrary; - xi. manage the organisation, storage of, access to and destruction of information held by the council in paper and electronic form; - xii. arrange for legal deeds to be executed; See also standing order 21 below. - xiii. arrange or manage the prompt authorisation, approval, and instruction regarding any payments to be made by the council in accordance with the council's financial regulations; - xiv. record every planning application notified to the council and the council's response to the local planning authority for such purpose;

-- xiv. record every planning application notified to the council and the council's response to the local planning authority for such purpose; - xv. refer a planning application received by the council to the Chairman or in his absence the Vice-Chairman of the Planning and Regeneration Committee within two working days of receipt to facilitate an extraordinary meeting if the nature of a planning application requires consideration before the next ordinary meeting of the Planning and Regeneration Committee; - xvi. manage access to information about the council via the publication scheme; and - xvii. retain custody of the seal of the council (if any) which shall not be used without a resolution to that effect.
+xiv.(a) refer a planning application or such similar consultation received by the council to the Chair or in their absence the Vice-Chair of the Planning and Regeneration Committee within two working days of receipt to facilitate an extraordinary meeting if the nature of the matter requires consideration by Committee before the next ordinary meeting of the Planning and Regeneration Committee; or xiv.(b) refer a planning consultation or similar matter to the Chair and Vice-Chair of the Planning and Regeneration Committee (together with the local Cornwall Council Divisional Member where appropriate) where delegated procedures as outlined in Appendix 1 are necessary to meet deadlines imposed;

-See also standing order 21 below.
+- xv. manage access to information about the council via the publication scheme; and - xvi. retain custody of the seal of the council (if any) which shall not be used without a resolution to that effect.See also standing order 21 below.